klmr/klmr.github.io/source/about/index.md

 ## Research

-I did most of my research on genomics and the regulation of translation in mammals through changes in <abbr>tRNA</abbr> abundance and codon usage.
+I do most of my research on genomics and the regulation of translation in mammals through changes in <abbr>tRNA</abbr> abundance and codon usage.
 The title of my [PhD thesis][] was *“Investigating the link between
 <abbr>tRNA</abbr> and <abbr>mRNA</abbr> abundance in mammals”*.